Arjun Yodh and student Peter Yunker of the School of Arts and Sciences discuss the “coffee ring effect.”

 School of Arts & Sciences

-Ted Abel of the School of Arts and Sciences is interviewed for his research on sleep deprivation.
+Al Filreis of the School of Arts and Sciences is spotlighted for his approach to poetry.

 Note for TV and radio: The University of Pennsylvania has a satellite

 uplink facility with live-shot capability near campus and an on-campus ISDN line.

 University of Pennsylvania